Mbed-TLS/mbedtls/SECURITY.md

 - **Remote Attacks:** The attacker can observe and modify data sent over the network.
 This includes observing timing of individual packets and potentially delaying legitimate messages.
-- **Timing Attacks:** The attacker can gain information about the time certain sets of instructions in Mbed TLS operations take.
+- **Timing Attacks:** The attacker can gain information about the time taken by certain sets of instructions in Mbed TLS operations.
 - **Physical Attacks:** The attacker has access to physical information about the hardware Mbed TLS is running on and/or can alter the physical state of the hardware.